So what is the best way to learn Chinese? Learning Chinese can be a challenge, especially if you are a beginner.

 5. Choose a Suitable Learning Style

-Choose the most suitable learning style for you.
-People learn Chinese in different ways, and in order to find the best learning style for you, it is highly recommended to try several different programs or methods.
+People learn Chinese in different ways, so choose a learning style that suits you.
+In order to find the best learning style for you, it is highly recommended to try several different programs or methods.

 Of course, we would always encourage you to come to Hong Kong and take up one of our excellent Chinese courses but, as previously mentioned, we fully recognise this won’t be possible for everyone.